Jefferson Scale of Empathy

-The Jefferson Scale of Empathy was developed by researchers at the Center for Research in Medical Education and Health Care at Jefferson Medical College to measure empathy in physicians and other health professionals (HP/Physician version), medical students (S-version), and health professional students (HPStudent version).
+The Jefferson Scale of Empathy was developed by researchers at the Center for Research in Medical Education and Health Care at Sidney Kimmel Medical College to measure empathy in physicians and other health professionals (HP/Physician version), medical students (S-version), and health professional students (HPStudent version).

 Translated into 42 languages including Arabic, Chinese (China, Taiwan), Croatian, Czech, Danish, Dutch (Belgium [Flemish], the Netherlands), Filipino, Finnish, French (Belgium, Canada, France), German, Greek, Hebrew, Hindi, Hungarian, Indonesian, Italian, Japanese, Korean, Lithuanian, Norwegian, Persian (Farsi), Polish, Portuguese (Brazil, Portugal), Romanian, Russian, Serbian, Spanish,(Catalan, Chile, Mexico, Peru, Spain), Swedish, Thai, Turkish and Urdu (Pakistan).
 Click here to see the translations available.

 Web administration from our website is available for all versions of the JSE (HP, S and HPStudent).